tiernano/www.tiernanotoole.ie_hugo/content/post/2019-07-04-Fixing-3CX-CID-Numbers.markdown

 {{< cloudinary src="v1562248733/cid-reformatting.png">}}

 All calls that come in starting with 0 are "fixed" and changed to +353 without the 0.
-When the call comes in though the Sip2Sim card, it does no longer show as a call from the UK, but now shows as a call in Ireland, so all the contact details show correctly!
+When the call comes in though the SIP2SIM card, it does no longer show as a call from the UK, but now shows as a call in Ireland, or where it is coming from, so all the contact details show correctly!
 Happy days!